Cavitation

-Cavitation is a phenomenon in which the static pressure of a liquid reduces to below the liquid's vapour pressure, leading to the formation of small vapor-filled cavities in the liquid.
+Cavitation in fluid mechanics and engineering normally is the phenomenon in which the static pressure of a liquid reduces to below the liquid's vapor pressure, leading to the formation of small vapor-filled cavities in the liquid.
 When subjected to higher pressure, these cavities, called "bubbles" or "voids", collapse and can generate shock waves that may damage machinery.
+As a concrete propeller example: The pressure on the suction side of the propeller blades can be very low and when the pressure falls to that of the vapour pressure of the working liquid, cavities filled with gas vapour can form.
+The process of the formation of these cavities is referred to as cavitation.
+If the cavities move into the regions of higher pressure (lower velocity), they will implode or collapse.
 These shock waves are strong when they are very close to the imploded bubble, but rapidly weaken as they propagate away from the implosion.
-Cavitation is a significant cause of wear in some engineering contexts.
-Collapsing voids that implode near to a metal surface cause cyclic stress through repeated implosion.
-This results in surface fatigue of the metal, causing a type of wear also called "cavitation".
-The most common examples of this kind of wear are to pump impellers, and bends where a sudden change in the direction of liquid occurs.
-Cavitation is usually divided into two classes of behavior: inertial (or transient) cavitation and non-inertial cavitation.
+Cavitation collapse is therefore a significant cause of wear in some engineering contexts.
+Collapsing voids that implode near to a hard surface cause cyclic stress through repeated implosion.
+This results in surface fatigue of the material, causing a type of damage also called "cavitation damage" or"cavitation erosion".
+The most common examples of this kind of wear are to pump impellers, and pipe bends where a sudden change in the direction of fast moving liquid occurs.

-The process in which a void or bubble in a liquid rapidly collapses, producing a shock wave, is called inertial cavitation.
-Inertial cavitation occurs in nature in the strikes of mantis shrimp and pistol shrimp, as well as in the vascular tissues of plants.
-In artificial objects, it can occur in control valves, pumps, propellers and impellers.
+Cavitation is usually divided into two classes of behavior.
+Inertial (or transient) cavitation is the process in which a void or bubble in a liquid rapidly collapses, producing a shock wave.
+It occurs in nature in the strikes of mantis shrimp and pistol shrimp, as well as in the vascular tissues of plants.
+In manufactured objects, it can occur in control valves, pumps, propellers and impellers.

 Non-inertial cavitation is the process in which a bubble in a fluid is forced to oscillate in size or shape due to some form of energy input, such as an acoustic field.
+The gas in the bubble may contain a portion of a different gas than the vapor phase of the liquid.
 Such cavitation is often employed in ultrasonic cleaning baths and can also be observed in pumps, propellers, etc.

-Since the shock waves formed by collapse of the voids are strong enough to cause significant damage to parts, cavitation is typically an undesirable phenomenon in machinery (although desirable if intentionally used, for example, to sterilize contaminated surgical instruments, break down pollutants in water purification systems, emulsify tissue for cataract surgery or kidney stone lithotripsy, or homogenize fluids).
+Since the shock waves formed by collapse of the voids are strong enough to cause significant damage to parts, cavitation is typically an undesirable phenomenon in machinery.
+It may be desirable if intentionally used, for example, to sterilize contaminated surgical instruments, break down pollutants in water purification systems, emulsify tissue for cataract surgery or kidney stone lithotripsy, or homogenize fluids.
 It is very often specifically prevented in the design of machines such as turbines or propellers, and eliminating cavitation is a major field in the study of fluid dynamics.
-However, it is sometimes useful and does not cause damage when the bubbles collapse away from machinery, such as in supercavitation.
+However, it is sometimes useful and does not cause damage when the bubbles collapse away from machinery surfaces, such as in supercavitation.